Nematicides New and Noteworthy: Label and Registration Updates for Nematicides in Sweetpotato

 The North Carolina Department of Agriculture and Consumer Services (NCDA & CS) is offering free services for counties affected …

-The 2025 Southeastern Vegetable Crop Handbook can be purchased through UNC Press OR in open access format here (to be …
+The 2025 Southeastern Vegetable Crop Handbook can be purchased through UNC Press , Amazon, OR in open access format here.
+Unfortunately, …

 The fungicide spray guides for tomato and pepper are intended for commercial growers and are suggested products or programs …